Hemel Hempstead: Apsley Mills

-The former John Dickinson & Co. mills site, straddling the canal at Apsley, was redeveloped with two retail parks, a Sainsbury's supermarket, three low-rise office blocks, housing, a mooring basin and a Holiday Inn Express hotel, as well as an additional office block.
+The former John Dickinson & Co. mills site, straddling the canal at Apsley, was redeveloped with two retail parks, a Sainsbury's supermarket, three low-rise office blocks, housing, a mooring basin, a Holiday Inn Express hotel and an additional office block.
 Some buildings have been retained for their historic interest and to provide a home for the Apsley Paper Museum.

-The now disused mill site at Nash Mills was also redeveloped to build housing and community facilities.
-It retains some historic buildings.
+The now-disused mill site at Nash Mills was also redeveloped to build housing and community facilities; it retains some historic buildings.

 Marlowes and the Old Town

 An indoor shopping mall was developed adjacent to the south end of the Marlowes retail area in 1990.
 In 2005, the Riverside development, designed by Bernard Engle Architects, was opened, effectively extending the main shopping precinct towards the Plough Roundabout.
 The new centre includes several outlets for national retailers, including Starbucks and Waterstones.
 These two developments have moved the 'centre of gravity' of the retail centre away from the north end of Marlowes, which has become an area for secondary outlets.
 Further extensive redevelopment of the northern end of Marlowes was given the green light in 2007 and has since been completed.

 In late 2014, the council began to improve the appearance of the original new-town's centre.
 The Old Town was refurbished with new paving, signage and landscaping.
 The old council buildings and library were closed and replaced with a new development named The Forum, which opened in early 2017.
 This area is now home to Dacorum Borough Council, the new library, Hertfordshire Police's Safer Neighbourhood Team, the Hertfordshire Registration and Citizenship Service, Dacorum Community Trust, Mediation Dacorum, Relate and the Citizen's Advice Bureau.
 Several hundred new homes have been built alongside this new development and a riverside walk/cycle way established.
 The abandoned market square is set to be more leisure facilities.

 The Jellicoe Water Gardens have been restored, clearing up the overgrown trees, introducing a new play area and an area for picnics and gardening, as well as a community centre for volunteers, learning organisations and schools, and the Friends of the Jellicoe Water Gardens.
 There is also a new terrace for the flower garden.

 The pedestrianised high street has been redeveloped, with a new play area and equipment around the street, such as giant coloured balls, slides, a tightrope and trampolines.
 A sculpture showcasing the work of Geoffrey Jellicoe has been installed on top of a new pillar.

 Isle of Man-based residential developer Dandara redeveloped the old Kodak headquarters into a block of flats, with a new footbridge to the Riverside shopping precinct.